-Louise, is a qualitative researcher with deep knowledge of organisational issues relevant to 'lived experience' mental health employment.
-Louise's work is informed by her own experiences of mental health diagnosis, service use and periods of healing.
+Louise, is a translational researcher with deep knowledge of organisational issues relevant to 'lived experience' mental health employment.

 In addition to her peer-reviewed publications Louise also regularly contributes to industry based publications.
 Recent work includes: